metaborg/metaborg-gradle/README.md

 - `org.metaborg.convention.java`: Configures a project as a Java project (library or application).
 - `org.metaborg.convention.maven-publish`: Configures the Maven publications for a project.
+- `org.metaborg.convention.root-project`: Configures the root project of a Gradle multi-project build.